-Retaining walls may be used to reduce construction limits that lead to reduced right-of-way impacts, environmental impacts, etc. The Project Manager will coordinate this decision process with the appropriate SMEs to determine whether a wall is the applicable solution for specific locations on a project.
-Other considerations should be given to the following:
+Retaining walls can sometimes be used to reduce construction limits, which can lead to reduced right-of-way impacts, environmental impacts, etc. The Project Manager will coordinate this decision process with the appropriate SMEs to determine whether a wall is the applicable solution for specific locations on a project.
+During this coordination, consideration should be given to the following:

-- Costs: Construction of the wall, ROW acquisition (including displacements, cost-to-cure and condemnation), environmental mitigation, utility relocation, etc. should all be considered together to determine the least cost to the project. - Schedule: Design, geotechnical, environmental approvals, permits approval and acquisition of mitigation and ROW acquisition (including condemnation) should all be considered together to determine the least impact to the schedule. - Utilities: Location and constructability of existing and proposed aerial and underground utilities as they relate to the proposed wall.
+- Constructability: GDOT Standard Retaining walls require 3 feet clearance beyond the edge of the footing to any construction excavation slope or shoring.
+Construction excavation slopes should be no steeper than 1.5:1.
+Shoring systems should be assumed to require an additional offset of 4 feet beyond the footing clearance when setting limits of easement or Right of Way.
+Special design wall types each have different limitations and right of way requirements that should be discussed with the Bridge Office. - Costs: Construction of the wall, ROW acquisition (including displacements, cost-to-cure and condemnation), environmental mitigation, utility relocation, etc. should all be considered together to determine the least cost to the project. - Schedule: Design, geotechnical, environmental approvals, permits approval and acquisition of mitigation and ROW acquisition (including condemnation) should all be considered together to determine the least impact to the schedule. - Utilities: Location and constructability of existing and proposed aerial and underground utilities as they relate to the proposed wall.
 Location and constructability of the proposed wall in relation to the existing aerial and underground utilities.